Maria Natasha Rajah: Research and career

 In 2011, Rajah was appointed Director of the Douglas Mental Health University Institute Cerebral Imaging Centre.
 The centre contains a 3T Siemens Prisma-Fit Trio MRI scanner that can be used for human imaging, as well as 7T Bruker MRI Scanner for imaging small animals.
 In 2017 Rajah joined the Canadian Open Neuroscience Platform, which shares brain data between Canadian researchers.
-Rajah was tenured at the level of Associate Professor, Department of Psychiatry, McGill University in 2016 and was promoted to Full Professor in 2019.
+Rajah was tenured at the level of associate professor, Department of Psychiatry, McGill University in 2016 and was promoted to Full Professor in 2019.
 She is an Associate Member at the Department of Psychology, McGill University; is a member of the Centre for Research on Brain, Language and Music (CRBLM), Women in Cognitive Science Canada (WiCSC), Memory Disorder's Research Society (MDRS), and the International Society of Behavioral Neuroscience (ISBN).
 In 2020 she was awarded a CIHR Sex and Gender Research Chair in Neuroscience, Mental Health and Addiction and joined the CIHR Institute of Aging Advisory Board, and Canadian Association of Neuroscience Board of Directors in 2021.
-She currently serves as Membership Chair for the Canadian Consortium on Neurodegeneration in Aging (CCNA) and is Assistant Dean (Academic Affairs), the Faculty of Medicine and Health Sciences, McGill University.
+She served as Membership Chair for the Canadian Consortium on Neurodegeneration in Aging (CCNA) and was Assistant Dean (Academic Affairs), the Faculty of Medicine and Health Sciences, McGill University.

+In August 2023, Dr. Rajah joined the Department of Psychology, Faculty of Arts, Toronto Metropolitan University (formerly Ryerson), where she is a Full Professor and a Canada Research Chair, Tier 1, in Sex, Gender, and Diversity in Brain Health, Memory and Aging.
+She is also currently the Co-Lead of Team 9 for the CCNA and Co-Chair of their IDEA Committee.